Yes, it does matter which SATA port you use. However, it also largely depends on the motherboard model and the SATA port version it features.

-When it comes to normal spinning hard disks, however, it would matter little if you use SATA 2 or SATA 3 ports.
+However, using SATA 2 or SATA 3 ports for normal spinning hard disks would matter little.
 This is because hard disks have a max transfer rate of about 200 MB/s.

-SATA 2 and SATA 3 interface can handle 375 and 750 MB/s transfer speed respectively.
-Therefore, a normal hard disk cannot saturate these two interfaces.
+SATA 2 and SATA 3 interfaces can handle 375 and 750 MB/s transfer speeds, respectively.
+Therefore, a standard hard disk cannot saturate these two interfaces.

-However, if you connect a modern hard disk to a SATA 1 port, than it will have a reduced performance since a SATA 1 port has a max bandwidth of 150 MB/s only while a modern hard disk can reach 200 MB/s transfer speeds.
+However, if you connect a modern hard disk to a SATA 1 port, it will have a reduced performance since a SATA 1 port has a max bandwidth of 150 MB/s only, while a modern hard disk can reach 200 MB/s transfer speeds.

 3. If Your Motherboard Model has Special Caveats

-Some motherboards have caveats and special notes on how to use certain SATA ports.
+Some motherboards have caveats and special notes on how to use specific SATA ports.

-On certain motherboards, you may find SATA ports share their connection with another port.
+On certain motherboards, you may find SATA ports share their connection with another dock.
 Using either of these disables the other.

 Image: AMD X470 GAMING PLUS Specifications

-According to this motherboard “SATA1 port will be unavailable when installing SATA M.2 SSD in M2_2 slot.”
+This motherboard states, “SATA1 port will be unavailable when installing SATA M.2 SSD in M2_2 slot.”

-Hence in this case both SATA1 and the M.2 SSD slot #M2_2 share the same connection.
+Hence, SATA1 and the M.2 SSD slot #M2_2 have the same connection.

-In this case, it would certainly matter which SATA slot you use.
-If you have the M2_2 slot on this motherboard occupied, then any device connected to SATA1 slot would cease to work.
+In this case, which SATA slot you use would undoubtedly matter.
+If you have the M2_2 slot on this motherboard occupied, any device connected to the SATA1 slot will cease working.

 What Happens if You Use a SATA 3 Device on a SATA 2 Port

-If you have storage device like a SATA SSD which is designed to be used with SATA 3 interface, then you can certainly use it on SATA 2 ports as well.
-SATA is a backward compatible interface.
+If you have a storage device like a SATA SSD, designed to be used with SATA 3 interface, you can certainly use it on SATA 2 ports.
+SATA is a backward-compatible interface.

 However, doing so will reduce the performance of the drive.

-Here is how the SATA 3 SSD perform on either SATA 3 or SATA 2 ports:
+Here is how the SATA 3 SSD performs on either SATA 3 or SATA 2 ports: